 Preheat your oven to 450F.
 Mix all the ingredients (photo 1) for the mustard rub mixture in a bowl until completely combined (photo 2).

-Heat your cast-iron skillet on the stove on a medium-high heat.
-Add a thin layer of oil, if necessary - if your pan is already well seasoned you may not need additional oil.
+Heat your cast-iron skillet on the stove on medium-high heat.
+Add a thin layer of oil, if necessary – if your pan is already well seasoned you may not need additional oil.

 Add about a quarter of the remaining mustard mixture to the non-skin side of each chicken half (photo 1 below).
 Then place the chicken skin-side up in the cast iron pan.
 Add the remaining mustard mixture liberally on top of the chicken (photo 2 below).